Q4kK/resume/resume.typ

 	][
 	Winona State University
 	][
-	-- Strong grasp of Linux systems. \ -- Worked extensively with virtual machines and server hardware. \ -- Experience creating automation, solutions, and deployments using Ansible. \
+	-- Strong grasp of Linux systems and Unix command line. \ -- Worked extensively with virtual machines and server hardware. \ -- Experience creating automation, solutions, and deployments using Ansible.
 	][
 	2023-Present
 	]